gentoo-mirror/lanodanOverlay/README.md

 Warning: This is a experimental overlay, it can hurt your cow… Commits are now(2016-01-08 22:00 UTC) *all* signed.

-# How to add this overlay using layman
+# How to add this overlay
-layman -o https://gitlab.com/lanodan/overlay/raw/master/repositories.xml -f -a lanodanOverlay
+layman -a lanodanOverlay

 # What’s mostly in here
 * Early version-bump